 You will soon learn to keep your eyes open to spot needlepoint designs in all kinds of items including:

 - Shapes and patterns in familiar scenes of nature.

 - Possibilities in everyday household items, clothing, wall art, rugs and more.

-You may be thinking that designing your own needlepoint is going to be difficult; but it really is much simpler to do than you can imagine.
+You may be thinking that designing needlepoint is going to be difficult, but it is much simpler to do than you can imagine.
 Using the following smart advice, you can learn how to: